aaronzq/note-gitbook/_book/cpp/std.md

 ```

 C++ is compatible with C. But C uses a different library for the string.
-How does C deal with string?
+How does C deal with string?&#x20;

 ```c
 /*